 Features of InnoDB include B-tree indexes, Backup/point-in-time recovery, Clustered indexes, Compressed data, Data caches, Encrypted data, Foreign key support, Full-text search indexes for MySQL 5.6 and later versions, Geospatial data type support, Geospatial indexing support for MySQL 5.7 and later versions, Index caches, Locking granularity at the Row level, MVCC, Replication support, Storage limits up to 64TB, Transactions, Update statistics for the data dictionary.
-For the Adaptive Hash Index feature, InnoDB uses hash indexes internally but the hash index is not supported for InnoDB tables while manipulating.
+InnoDB uses hash indexes internally for the Adaptive Hash Index feature, but it does not support the use of hash indexes directly for manipulating InnoDB tables.

 Examples of MySQL InnoDB

-Whenever we create a table using create table statement in MySQL 5.5 and above versions, the default storage engine of the created table is always Innodb while for the versions before MySQL 5.5, MyISAM is the default storage engine for the table.
-We can mention the storage engine of the table while creating it by using the ENGINE= clause if we want to create a table of any other storage engine or in case if we want to explicitly specify the engine type as InnoDB.
+Whenever we create a table using create table statement in MySQL 5.5 and above versions, the default storage engine of the created table is always Innodb.
+In contrast, for the versions before MySQL 5.5, MyISAM is the default storage engine for the table.
+We can mention the table’s storage engine while creating it by using the ENGINE= clause if we want to create a table of any other storage engine or in case we want to specify the engine type as InnoDB explicitly.

 Firstly, we will see how we can use the ENGINE= clause to specify the storage engine with the help of an example.
 We will create a table named educba_innodb using the following create table statement –

 CREATE TABLE educba_innodb (id INTEGER, description VARCHAR(20), PRIMARY KEY (id)) ENGINE=InnoDB;

 While making the table with the InnoDB storage engine, it is necessary to use a primary key column that has the following properties –

 - Most of the crucial queries should utilize and reference this column.